What are 3rd Gen AHSS?

 Graphical Presentation

 With the continued development of advanced steel options, it is no longer appropriate to describe the plethora of options as being in the shape of a banana.
-Instead, with new grades filling the upper right portion (see Figure 2), perhaps it is more accurate to describe this as the football diagram as the options now start to fall into the shape of an American or Rugby Football.
+Instead, with new grades filling the upper right portion of Figure 1, perhaps it is more accurate to describe this as the football diagram as the options now start to fall into the shape of an American or Rugby Football.
 Officially, it is known as the steel Global Formability Diagram.

 Even this approach has its limitations.
 Elongation is only one measure of ductility.
 Other ductility parameters are increasingly important with AHSS grades, such as hole expansion and bendability.
 There are several other approaches that have been proposed by experts around the world.
 Have a look at our Defining Steels article, from which this article was drawn, to learn more about them.
 You will also find within Defining Steels a detailed explanation of the nomenclature used throughout the Guidelines to define steels.
 If you have questions, please use the Comments tool below or on the Defining Steels page.